w-A-L-L-e/wsbasic/README.md

 ```

-Most likely still compiles on linux with regular gcc and on windows using mingw ;).

 And watch out for this Gotcha: KTurtle is even stricter by using GPL and not LGPL, also something I frown upon now many years later when I see more importance in choosing licenses.
 Basically no permission was asked to myself to make an even stricter license.
 One could argue that this project gives you a free pass and treat large parts of KTurtle as LGPL instead of